Kenttleton/data-structures-and-algorithms/Stack/README.md

 ### Push

 Adds an item to the stack.
 If the stack is full, then it is said to be an Overflow condition.
-Normally in Javascript/Typescript we do not have to worry about stack limits but there is a physical limit of 4,294,967,295 (32 bit index limit) elements in practice.
+Normally in Javascript/Typescript we do not have to worry about stack limits but there is a physical limit of 4,294,967,295 (32 bit index limit) items in practice.
 Most cases will not see this limit but to save on space limits should be considered.

 Algorithm for push: